tglenn28/SLO/SLAM_ON_LIDAR/README.md

 4. run files from 3.

 ## Required Libraries
 * GTSAM
 * semantic-icp (OR generated transformations in this folder can be used)

-## Future Work (Additional_Work)
+## Future Work
-Folder contains attempt on applying concurrent filtering and smoothing using generated loop closures on the ICP transformations.
+Additional_Work folder contains attempt on applying concurrent filtering and smoothing using generated loop closures on the ICP transformations.
 Code is runable, but result is not optimal yet.

 ***In the results folders first element in Error_iSAM.mat corresponds to the GICP error results and second element corresponds to SICP.